Please note that if click on some of the images on this page they will enlarge

 National Savings Committee - John Suter was involved with the Borough Savings Committe in Middlexex for the National Savings.
 In 1974 he was unable to attend a meeting and receive a Long Service Badge for twenty five years service (image to left above) and received a letter of appreciation fro0m the District6 Commissioner - Richard Newton - Click on Image below

-Rotary Club of Uxbridge 1954 - John Suter Middle row 4th from left - click on photo below to enter Uxbridge Roatary Club site.
-The Uxbridge club was founded in 1932
+Rotary Club of Uxbridge, Middlesex in 1954 - John Suter in middle row 4th from left - The Uxbridge club was founded in 1932

 Click on images below to enlarge